 Although Disneyland Resort is Anaheim’s main claim to fame, the city’s other impressive family attractions will also help round out your itinerary.
 I grew up near here and still return often.
 The best things to do in Anaheim with kids include theme parks, but also opportunities for education, exercise, great food, opportunities to explore nearby cities, and then some.

-Note: As you know, these attractions are temporarily closed.
+Note: As you know, some of these attractions are temporarily closed.
 The idea behind this post is to put these ideas top of mind when it becomes okay to visit them again.
+If you make bookings or purchases through links on this site, I may be compensated.

 Things to Do in Anaheim with Kids